pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ### Adding customers to your HubSpot contacts database

 This section explains how to add customers in pretix to your contacts database in HubSpot.
-Open the pretix backend and navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot:.
+Open the pretix backend and navigate to :navpath:Your event → :fa3-wrench: Settings → HubSpot:.
 Under "Object mappings", click the :btn-icon:fa3-plus: Add mapping: button.

 Under "pretix object type", choose "Order position".